tomwhite/covid-19-uk-data/README.md

 The following CSV files are available:

-* [data/covid-19-cases-uk.csv](data/covid-19-cases-uk.csv): daily counts of confirmed cases for (upper tier) local authorities in England, and health boards in Scotland and Wales (prior to 19 March 2020 Wales counts were by local authority).
+* [data/covid-19-cases-uk.csv](data/covid-19-cases-uk.csv): daily counts of confirmed cases for (upper tier) local authorities in England and Wales, and health boards in Scotland.
 No data for Northern Ireland is currently available.
+    * Note that for 18 March 2020 there was no local authority data for Wales, and for 19 March there was only health board-level data for Wales.
 * [data/covid-19-totals-uk.csv](data/covid-19-totals-uk.csv): daily counts of tests, confirmed cases, deaths for the whole of the UK
 * [data/covid-19-totals-england.csv](data/covid-19-totals-uk.csv): daily counts of tests, confirmed cases, deaths for England
 * [data/covid-19-totals-northern-ireland.csv](data/covid-19-totals-northern-ireland.csv): daily counts of tests, confirmed cases, deaths for Northern Ireland